cdapio/cdap/cdap-docs/integrations/source/partners/cloudera/configuring.rst

 .. rubric:: Upgrading Major/Minor Release versions

+Upgrading between major versions of CDAP involves the additional steps of upgrading the CSD, and running the included CDAP Upgrade
+Tool.
+Upgrades between multiple Major/Minor versions must be done consecutively, and a version cannot be skipped unless otherwise noted.
-These steps will upgrade from CDAP 2.8.0 to CDAP 3.0.0. (**Note:** Apps need to be both recompiled and re-deployed.)
+**Note:** Apps need to be both recompiled and re-deployed.

+The following is the generic procedure for Major/Minor version upgrades:

 #.
 Stop all flows, services, and other programs in all your applications.